Galley: Modern Query Optimization for Sparse Tensor Programs: Sparsity Estimation

 \section{Sparsity Estimation}

-In this section, we describe how our system performs the sparsity estimation that guides our logical and physical optimizers.
-We start by discussing the subtle correspondence between sparsity estimation and cardinality estimation.
-Then, we describe a minimal interface for sparsity estimation inspired by this correspondence.
-Lastly, we discuss two implementation of this framework; the uniform estimator and the chain bound.
+We now describe how Galley performs the sparsity estimation that guides our logical and physical optimizers.
+First, we explore the subtle correspondence between sparsity and cardinality estimation.
+We then present a minimal interface for sparsity estimation inspired by this correspondence, after which we examine two implementations of this framework, i.e., the uniform estimator and the chain bound.